tru17189/FN/README.md

 # FN
-## Necesary modules
+## Requirements:
-Node.js it's a important part of this project.
+1. Node.js it's a important part of this project.
-For run this proyect first install the Electron framework.
+2. For run this proyect first install the Electron framework.
-Sass it's necesary to replicate this project, use next link to learn how install it, https://sass-lang.com/install
+3. Sass it's necesary to replicate this project, use next link to learn how install it, https://sass-lang.com/install

 ## Quick Start